 General Fishing Information

-Salmon River Reservoir is currently not stocked but was previously stocked with walleye from 2003-2008.
+Salmon River Reservoir was previously stocked with walleye from 2003-2008.
 During the fall of 2008, a NYSDEC electro-fishing survey was conducted to evaluate the success of the stocking; no walleye were captured during this survey.
-A follow up survey will occur in a few years to look for natural reproduction.
-A decision on continuing a walleye stocking program in the reservoir will be made after that survey.
-Many of the streams entering the reservoir are stocked annually with rainbow, brown and brook trout, and some of them may make their way into the reservoir.
+A follow up gill netting survey was conducted in the summer of 2013 to look for natural reproduction of walleye.
+Twenty-three walleye were collected with lengths that ranged from 9.5 to 22 inches.
+Ages for these walleye ranged from two to six years old; any walleye under five years of age were naturally reproduced in the reservoir.
+As natural reproduction is taking place in the reservoir, NYSDEC walleye stocking will be periodically done to help maintain the walleye population.
+Many of the streams entering the reservoir are stocked annually with rainbow, brown and brook trout; some of them may make their way into the reservoir.